 Step V

-Concurrent with placing Specials and Intervention on the grid for each grade, summarize the actual schedule for Specials teachers and the Intervention team.
-Note that Specials teachers and interventionists have a common planning time in the example provided.
+Concurrent with placing specials and intervention on the grid for each grade, note the actual schedule for specials teachers and the intervention team.
+Specials teachers and interventionists have a common planning time in the example provided.

 Step VI